appium/python-client/README.md

 If you would like to use the old protocol (MJSONWP), please use v1 Appium Python client.

 ### Quick migration guide from v1 to v2
-- Update base Selenium Python binding version to v4
+- Updated base Selenium Python binding version to v4
-- Removed `forceMjsonwp` since Selenium v4/this vlient v2 expect only W3C WebDriver protocol
+- Removed `forceMjsonwp` since Selenium v4 abd Appium Python client v2 expect only W3C WebDriver protocol
 - Methods `ActionHelpers#scroll`, `ActionHelpers#drag_and_drop`, `ActionHelpers#tap`, `ActionHelpers#swipe` and `ActionHelpers#flick` now call W3C actions as its backend
-- Adds `strict_ssl` to relax SSL error such as self-signed ones
+- Added `strict_ssl` to relax SSL error such as self-signed ones
 - Deprecated
     - `MultiAction` and `TouchAction` are deprecated.
 Please use W3C WebDriver actions.
         - e.g.